spree/.github/profile/README.md

 Open-source headless eCommerce platform with a complete REST API, TypeScript SDK, and a production-ready Next.js storefront.

-Ships everything you need to launch cross-border storefronts, B2B wholesale, multi-vendor marketplaces, or multi-tenant SaaS platforms.
+Everything you need to launch cross-border storefronts, B2B wholesale, multi-vendor marketplaces, or multi-tenant SaaS platforms.

 </div>